subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 # Introduction

-Proteogenomics is a combination of proteomics, genomics and transcriptomics data to identify peptides and to understand protein level evidence of gene expression.
-In this Proteogenomics tutorial we will create a Protein FASTA database using RNA sequencing files (FASTQ) and then perform Database searching of the created FASTA file with MS/MS data to identify Novel Peptides.
-We will then assign the genomic coordinate and annotation for these novel peptides as well as perform visualization of the data.
+**Proteogenomics** is a combination of proteomics, genomics and transcriptomics data to identify peptides and to understand protein level evidence of gene expression.
+In this tutorial, we will create a Protein FASTA database using RNA sequencing files (FASTQ) and then perform database searching of the created FASTA file with the MS/MS data to identify novel peptides.
+Then we will assign the genomic coordinates and annotations for these novel peptides as well as perform visualization of the data.

-Proteogenomics most commonly integrates RNA-Seq data, for generating customized protein sequence databases, with mass spectrometry-based proteomics data, which are matched to these databases to identify novel protein sequence variants.
+Proteogenomics - most commonly integrates **RNA-Seq** data, for generating customized protein sequence databases, with mass spectrometry-based proteomics data, which are matched to these databases to identify novel protein sequence variants.
 (Cancer Res.
 (2017); 77(21):e43-e46. doi: 10.1158/0008-5472.CAN-17-0331.)

 In this tutorial, the proteins and the total RNA were obtained from the early development of B-cells from mouse.
 It was obtained at two developmental stages of B-cells, Ebf -/- pre-pro-B and Rag2 -/- pro-B. Please refer to the original study for details [Heydarian, M. et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4276347/).